-To the untrained eye, English and the Scandinavian languages may not seem to have that much in common, yet the truth is quite different.
+To the untrained eye, English and the Nordic languages may not seem to have that much in common, yet the truth is quite different.
 All are members of the Germanic language family, itself a branch of the Indo-European language family spoken natively by more than 500 million people.

 While there are significant variations, all the languages share some important linguistic features that results in familiarity.
 For example, the way verbs are conjugated in English is similar to Swedish, Norwegian and Danish.
 Verb conjugation works very differently in the Romance languages like Italian and Spanish that have their roots in Latin.

 The use of loan words

 Both English and the Scandinavian languages have lent each other many words over the years.
 We have Old Norse and the Vikings to thank for words such as ski, skull, knife and cake.
 Not forgetting my personal favourite, berserk.

 The English vocabulary is one of the biggest in the world with an estimated 750,000 words.
 That’s orders of magnitude bigger than the Scandinavian languages.

 When a Swede, Dane, or Norwegian needs to describe something that a local word won’t cover, chances are they will simply use an English word.
 Some idioms and phrases have even crept their way into everyday use across Scandinavia, especially in advertising.
 It's not uncommon to see a Scandinavian brand use an English tag line.